peter-ho-redhat-demo/rosa-workshop-customized/rosa-workshop/rosa-deployment/1-account-setup.md

 Although the AWS CLI is already installed in your web-based terminal, it has NOT been configured to use any AWS account. **Please follow these steps in the terminal**:

 1. Enter `echo $AWS_ACCESS_KEY` in the terminal to get the AWS Access Key ID that we provide
-2. Enter `echo $AWS_SECRET_KET` in ther terminal to get the AWS Secret Access Key that we provide
+2. Enter `echo $AWS_SECRET_KEY` in the terminal to get the AWS Secret Access Key that we provide
 3. Enter `aws configure` in the terminal
 4. Enter the AWS Access Key ID and press enter
 5. Enter the AWS Secret Access Key and press enter